jbytheway/clang-tidy-plugin-support/README.md

 ## Supporting local builds of clang-tidy

-If you want to build the plugin on a different platform where you don't have access to the same Xenial packages and the , then that is also possible.
+If you want to build the plugin on a different platform where you don't have access to the same Xenial packages and the precompiled version will not work, then that is also possible.

 Check out the llvm sources.
 For best compatibility, use the `release_80` branches within the various repositories at https://llvm.org/git/ or their